hickory-dns/hickory-dns/CONTRIBUTING.md

 - Will new maintainers be considered?

 Yes!
-There is no formal process, and while generally it's a goal to open up to anyone who's been committing regularly to the project.
+There is no formal process, and generally it's a goal to open up to anyone who's been committing regularly to the project.
 We'd ask that you are committed to the goals of an open DNS implementation that anyone can freely use as they see fit.
 Please reach out on Discord if you'd like to become a maintainer and discuss with us.

 ## Thank you!